The Great West Quarter

 Alfa Laval manufacture industrial equipment for fluid handling (including milking machines) and heat transfer equipment (for pasteurising and yeast manufacturing).
 The UK operation moved to Brentford in 1934 but the factory was closed around 1994.
 The new build apartments and houses in Baltic Avenue are built on the site of Alfa Laval's factory.

 Pyrene made fire extinguishers from their factory in Brentford between 1930 and 1950, and supplied them for use on public transport and commercial and private vehicles all over the world.
 An interesting side-line developed in the business in the 1930s, where they diversified their chromed fire extinguisher production to create car bumpers, many of which were used by car factories on the Great West Road.
 By 1960, Pyrene made a third of the UK motor industry's car bumpers!
 Later, the company also produced smoke detection systems, safety goggles and breathing apparatus.
 Pyrene was taken over by Chubb, the fire safety and security firm, in 1967.
-The Pyrene building was, like much of the Golden Mile, designed by Wallis, Gilbert & Partners, is still standing and is currently vacant.
+The Pyrene building was, like much of the Golden Mile, designed by Wallis, Gilbert & Partners, is still standing and is has been refurbished by new owner Lower Richmond Properties and is available to rent through Thorgills as serviced offices and commercial space with prices starting from £300 per month.

 Sir Oliver Simmonds was an aircraft engineer who pioneered various advances in aviation technology, including a nut that stayed on a bolt even during heavy vibration, and a fuel gauge that worked even when aircraft was at an angle or travelling so fast that G-forces were present.
 Simmonds Aerocessories headquarters were built on the Great West Road, a building which is now known as Wallis House.
 The factory itself was built on the land between the main building and the railway line, a space in which numerous residential blocks now stand.
 Like many other 1930s buildings on the Golden Mile, Simmonds Aerocessories' building was wide and shallow with a prominent tower, so as to have the greatest impact on those driving by.
 Administration and management offices were located in the front buildings whilst manufacturing and production took place behind in large low-rise warehouses.